eludris/eludris/docs/src/content/docs/index.md

 ## Reading The Docs

-The documentation is straight forward, however here are some additional clarifications oh some of the points where you can get confused.
+The documentation is straight forward, however here are some additional clarifications on some of the points where you can get confused.

 ### Omittability And Nullability